s00500/ESPUI/README.md

 do include the minified versions and corresponding C header files in your commits.
 (Do **NOT** commit all the minified versions for the non changed files)

-# Experimental note for Development:
+# Experimental debugging environment using emulation on host

 It is possible to run or debug this library on a unix-like computer (Linux, macOS, WSL) without flashing on hardware, and with your favourite debugging